morsecodemedia/blog.morsecodemedia.com/content/articles/certified-as-an-aws-alexa-skill-builder.md

 title: "Certified as an AWS Alexa Skill Builder"
 description: "In this post I recount the events that lead me from never interacting with an Alexa device to becoming a certified Alexa Skill Builder."
 tags:
-  - Alexa
+  - alexa
-  - Certifications
+  - certifications
-  - AWS
+  - aws
-  - Education
+  - education
 draft: false
 ---
 **Updated 2021-12-22 12:40:00 -0500**